FBI 'stole' passports during raid: Trump

 “This is an assault on a political opponent at a level never seen before in our Country.
 Third World!”

-It remains unclear why Mr Trump only spoke out about this a week after the search of his property.
+It remains unclear why Mr Trump waited a week since the search of his property to speak out about his allegations.

 The raid followed suspicions that Mr Trump may have violated the Espionage Act and other laws by taking classified documents from the White House when he left office in January 2021.